hetsch/MessageQueueNET/doc/client/app_topic_pattern_en.md

 If you run several instances of your app, every instance gets a individual queue, only differs by the GUID

-Create class implements `IMessageHandler` to handle actions for your app instance.
+Create a class that implements `IMessageHandler` to handle actions for an app instance.
 This must be registred with `builder.services.AddMessageHandler()` (see above).

 ```csharp